danleedham/flight-ui-ios/docs/components/coordinates.md

 ## LongitudeField

 Identical to `LatitudeField` with `Longitude?` binding and E/W hemisphere toggle.
 Degrees range 0–180.
+Note: `onSegmentFilled` is not available on `LongitudeField`.

 ```swift
 LongitudeField(